TinyCircuits/Thumby-Website/docs/API/Graphics.md

 ### Screen Brightness

 `thumby.display.brightness(brightness)` | sets screen to `brightness` value.
 Returns None, all parameters required.
-Note: brightness does not emulate in the Web IDE
+Note: brightness does not emulate in the Code Editor

 * `brightness`
     * type: int